thirukkural2022/obedparla.com/content/posts/2019-05-05-how-to-create-powerful-habits-that-breed-success-a-review-of-atomic-habits.md

 ---
-title: "How to create powerful habits that breed success: a review of Atomic Habits."
-author: "Obed Marquez Parlapiano"
+title : "How to create powerful habits that breed success: a review of Atomic Habits." author : "Obed Marquez Parlapiano" date : "2019-05-05" categories :
-date: "2019-05-05"
-categories: "books"
-tags:
+ - books
+tags : ""
-cover: "../images/habits-to-be-made-neon-green-sign.jpg"
+cover : "../images/habits-to-be-made-neon-green-sign.jpg"
 ---

 James Clear is a fantastic writer with a great blog.
 He writes about self-development with a twist.
 Instead of talking about philosophy and what mantras you should tell yourself every morning, he approaches the idea of betterment through the power of _habits_.